IanSaunders/superstreak/index.md

 Good work!
 If you are already streaking we can add you in.
 There are just a couple of things to note:

-* We will only includes from the 26th March 2018 onwards.
+* We will only include runs from the 26th March 2018 onwards.
 * Ideally some mild amount of proof would be useful
 * The SuperStreak rules apply.